emmett-framework/emmett/docs/request.md

 and you can access your `prettydate` function in every template.

-So, basically, the `Injector` class of weppy adds everything you define inside it (functions and attributes) into your exposed functions' returning dictionary.
+So, basically, the `Injector` class of Emmett adds everything you define inside it (functions and attributes) into your exposed functions' returning dictionary.

 Errors and redirects
 --------------------